ccpu/storybook-addon-playwright/README.md

 The purpose of this action is to have centralized options for all screenshots.
 This action can be used in conjunction with takeScreenshot action only.
 Only one instance can be used.

+### selectorMouseWheel

+This method fetches an element with `selector`, and dispatch WheelEvent.

 ## Testing